Advanced Forms and Attribute Selectors

 Fun facts about forms

-4. The most common form elements — text inputs, textareas, and submit buttons — require illogical-looking markup.
-Pay special attention to the type attribute whenever you see an input:
+tags in forms. - The most common form elements — text inputs, textareas, and submit buttons — require illogical-looking markup.
+Pay special attention to the

 A multiline text area <textarea rows="5" cols="20">I suppose some placeholder text could go here, but most people leave it out.</textarea>